-The Office for Students with Disabilities and Deaf Services (OSDDS) provides assistance to students with documented disabilities through assessment of individual academic needs and implementation of accommodations for both classroom and campus access.
-Students are encouraged to contact the office immediately following their acceptance to the college to obtain timely services and arrange for equipment.
+The Office for Students with Disabilities and Deaf Services (OSDDS) provides assistance to deaf and disabled students with documented disabilities through assessment of individual academic needs and implementation of accommodations for both classroom and campus access.
+Students are encouraged to contact the office during their application process.
+Early collaboration with OSDDS will assure timely services and assistive technology training .
+Students should contact the office before beginning their first semester so that services can be provided in a timely manner.
+Each student's instructor and appropriate campus services are involved in this process.

-Typical accommodations available to students include: arrangement of alternative testing services, ASL interpreters and oral transliterators, and introduction to the HCC assistive technology center.
+Typical accommodations available to students include: arrangement of extended time or proctored testing services, ASL interpreters and C-Print Captionists, and introduction to the HCC assistive technology center.
 Accommodation plans are developed in conjunction with faculty and community support services as well as HCC campus services.

-Additional support services such as electronic/alternative texts, tutorial assistance, and transfer counseling may be arranged through other campus or community service providers.
-For information about services, contact OSDDS, Donahue 147, 413.552.2417.
+Additional support services such as electronic/alternative texts, tutorial assistance, and transfer counseling are available through campus or community service providers.
+For information about services, contact OSDDS at osd@hcc.edu or 413.552.2417.